RikDuijm/municipality/README.md

 Expected result: this is automatically disabled.

 **4. Create Report Functionality**
-1. User files a report, describing the problem, entering the street name, and possibly adjust the date / time.
-He also can optionally upload a photo of the problem:
+1. User files a report, describing the problem, entering the street name, and possibly adjust the date / time:
 Expected result: after submitting he’s redirected to an overview of all the reported problems, last report (his own) shown first.

 1. User doesn’t mention the street name: